 Keep an eye out for updates to the Hong Kong Apple Pay web page, it will certainly get the same Apple Pay Octopus artwork featured on the Octopus Cards Limited site at some point, and a graphic similar to the Japanese Apple Pay page outlining the different device support configurations for transit (Octopus: iPhone 8 and later) and payments (Octopus: iPhone 8 and later, or credit/debit bank cards: iPhone 6 and later).
 The Hong Kong Apple Pay NFC use device profile is very unique, there is nothing quite like it anywhere else.

-UPDATE 2: Some readers have wondered if a later, as in iOS 13.1 later, launch date makes more sense in connection with a rumored October event.
+9/15 UPDATE: Some readers have wondered if a later, as in iOS 13.1 later, launch date makes more sense in connection with a rumored October event.
 Anybody’s guess is as good as mine but there is no technical reason to wait.
 From the software side Apple Pay Octopus is ready to fly with iOS 13.
 It’s all up to OCL to push it out of the nest.